SumonRayy/electron-screen-recorder/README.md

 # A Screen Capturing Desktop Application
-<p> A Desktop Application to record a specific Window or the entire desktop screen , & save it as a Video file .</p>
+<p> <i>A Desktop Application to record a specific Window or the entire desktop screen , & Let's you to save it as a Video file .</i></p>
 This Application is build with "electron.js", "bulma-css" & "electron-forge".